millerbill3/XQDocumentor/README.md

   1. Provide path to directory containing your source files (.xqy)
   2. If applicable, provide any sub-directories you wish to exclude from evaluation
   3. Provide a directory where generated output files used for extracted content should be placed.
 Defaults to *./output*
+     * NOTE!!!
+The directory specified will have all content removed during processing to ensure only current/updated content is listed after processing.
+Please choose wisely.

 Once processing is complete, the web server will be started and listening on port 3000.
 You may view the generated output by going to *http://localhost:3000* in your web browser.
 The page presented will list all the files that were parsed and have documentation generated with a link to each file.